The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared (novel): Plot

 Allan Karlsson is about to celebrate his hundredth birthday, and his retirement home in Malmköping is planning to throw a party.
 Allan is not interested.
 Instead, he climbs out the window and disappears.
 He walks to the bus station, where he meets a young man who rudely demands that Allan look after his suitcase.
 Allan's bus arrives and he boards, taking the case with him.
 It is full of illegal drug money, and Allan is chased by a drug gang as well as by the police.
 He gets involved in various criminal activities, eventually escaping when the man from the bus station is accidentally trapped in a freezer, his body ending up in a container destined for Djibouti.
 An elephant crushes another member of the gang, his remains being inadvertently sent to Latvia in the boot of a Ford Mustang.

 In parallel with Allan's adventures as a centenarian, the novel includes flashbacks to increasingly fantastic episodes from his younger days.

 As a young man, Allan had worked in a dynamite factory, his expertise taking him to Spain during the civil war, where he accidentally saves General Franco.
 In the United States he becomes good friends with Harry S. Truman, and helps to make the atom bomb.

 After the war, Allan is sent to China to help the Kuomintang fight against the communists, but he loses interest and leaves for Sweden by foot, falling in with a group of communists; they cross the Himalayas to Iran, where Allan is arrested.
 As a ruse, Allan offers to help the Chief of Police in an assassination attempt against Winston Churchill.

 Back in Sweden, the authorities doubt Allan's bomb-making expertise, but the Russians are interested and Yury Popov takes him to the Soviet Union to meet Stalin.
-Unfortunately, Stalin is offended by his having saved Franco's life, and Allen is sentenced to hard labour in a gulag in Vladivostok.
+Unfortunately, Stalin is offended by his having saved Franco's life, and Allan is sentenced to hard labour in a gulag in Vladivostok.
 There he meets Albert Einstein's fictional half brother, Herbert.